Artesians/TCL/mechanics/combat/elemental-reactions/elemental-gauge-theory.md

 ## Freeze

 Once freeze is triggered, an enemy will be afflicted by a **frozen aura**.
 Reactions with frozen are equivalent to those with cryo, though the gauge of a frozen aura is often significantly higher.
 In addition, cryo and hydro are my exist alongside the frozen aura.
-Removing the frozen aura, either through melt or shatter, will also remove cryo and expose the **underlying** cryo/hydro aura, allowing any elemental sources to react with cryo/hydro.
+Removing the frozen aura, either through melt or shatter, will also remove cryo and expose the **coexisting** cryo/hydro aura, allowing any elemental sources to react with cryo/hydro.
 Even while the cryo/hydro aura is hidden under the frozen aura, it will continue to decay as normal.

-Freeze is extended when the cryo or hydro is applied to freeze with an underlying hydro or cryo aura respectively.
+Freeze is extended when the cryo or hydro is applied to freeze with a coexisting hydro or cryo aura respectively.

 ## Melt and Vaporize